LadyBoss Readers: Reading Glasses That Refuse to Look Temporary

 Small print is not the whole story

-A weak frame makes the small-print ambush feel bigger than it is.
+A weak pair makes the small-print ambush feel bigger than it is.
 A better one keeps the whole thing from becoming a production.
 The wrong pair can turn a small task into a whole mood, and we have enough moods scheduled already.

 Readers should get the small print handled without making the whole table listen to an eyesight update.
 The real details are reader strength, comfortable weight, a bridge that stays put, and a shape that does not make the face look suddenly exhausted.
-The frame should feel easy to grab and pretty enough to keep on after the label has been defeated.
+The pair should feel easy to grab and pretty enough to keep on after the label has been defeated.

 The first check is fit.
 Readers should sit where they belong instead of sliding down the nose right when the small-print ambush needs us to act composed.
 The difference is small on a product page and obvious in a mirror.